geraldine-mor/charmed-arcana/README.md

 ## User Stories

-Created wtith assistance from chatGPT
+Created with assistance from chatGPT

 | Target | Expectation | Outcome |
 | --- | --- | --- |